-The next day after my climb up Gros Piton, I was in desperate need for both a shower and some spa treatment, so I hit up this mysterious waterfall.
-After paying $3USD (a bargain for SL I tell you what, that island is mucho expensiveo), I followed a path leading down towards the sound of falling water.
+The next day, after my climb up Gros Piton, I was in desperate need of both a shower and some spa treatment, so I hit up this mysterious waterfall.
+After paying $3US (a bargain for SL I tell you what!), I followed a path leading towards the sound of falling water.
 A good sign.

-At the bottom of the path was a pool very similar to the poor from the Sulphur Springs, also full of dirty looking warm water, but above it was a legitimate waterfall coming down a rock face.
+At the bottom of the path was a pool very similar to the pool to the Sulphur Springs, also full of dirty looking warm water, but above said pool was a legitimate waterfall rushing down a rock face.
 There were a few places to perch underneath the cascading water, so I slowly made my way across the slippery rock.
+Very slowly.